fercho555/SublimeOutline/README.md

 ### Overview

+!!!
+This package DO WORKS if you use a multi-column/row layout.

-Inspired by [FileBrowser](https://github.com/aziz/SublimeFileBrowser), this package shows the outline of your document or class/function name list of your code in a sidebar-style tab.
+Inspired by original [SublimeOutline](https://github.com/warmdev/SublimeOutline), this package shows the outline of your document or class/function name list of your code in a sidebar-style tab.

 ![Screenshot](screenshot.png?raw=true "Screenshot")